copsTvFan/cops-episode-guide/guide.md

   team heads out it is pouring rain and they grab a sledgehammer as they crowd into a white van.
 The task force uses a stun device to raid a home suspected of being a center of drug and weapons trafficking.
-Palm Beach County Sheriff's Deputies Kula and Lower respond to a burglary in progres progress at a pawn shop and question a suspect who claims he stumbled upon the scene.
+Palm Beach County Sheriff's Deputies Kula and Lower respond to a burglary in progress progress at a pawn shop and question a suspect who claims he stumbled upon the scene.
   Palm Beach County Sheriff's Deputies Voiret and Glogowski question a woman who claims she threw a knife at her husband in an attempt to kill him.